ropensci-archive/opendata/opendata.md

 -   <pkg>getlandsat</pkg>: obtain landsat 8 Data from [Amazon Web Services public data sets] (https://aws.amazon.com/public-data-sets/landsat/) --- list images and fetch them, handles caching to prevent unnecessary additional requests.
 -   <pkg>hddtools</pkg>: Hydrological data discovery tools - accesses data from NASA, Global Runoff Data Centre, Top-Down modelling Working Group.
 [Source on GitHub](https://github.com/cvitolo/r_hddtools)
 -   <pkg>marmap</pkg>: Import, plot and analyze bathymetric and topographic data from NOAA.
+-   <pkg>mregions</pkg>: data from [Marine Regions](http:// www.marineregions.org/), including region metadata, GeoJSON data, as well as Shape files.
+Use cases include using data downstream to visualize geospatial data by marine region, mapping variation among different regions, and more.
 -   <pkg>raincpc</pkg>: The Climate Prediction Center's (CPC) daily rainfall data for the entire world, from 1979 to the present, at a resolution of 50 km (0.5 degrees lat-lon).
 This package provides functionality to download and process the raw data from CPC.
 -   <pkg>rainfreq</pkg>: Estimates of rainfall at desired frequency and desired duration are often required in the design of dams and other hydraulic structures, catastrophe risk modeling, environmental planning and management.
 One major source of such estimates for the USA is the NOAA National Weather Service's (NWS) division of Hydrometeorological Design Studies Center (HDSC).
 Raw data from NWS-HDSC is available at 1-km resolution and comes as a huge number of GIS files.
 -   <pkg>rFDSN</pkg>: Search for and download seismic time series in miniSEED format (a minimalist version of the Standard for the Exchange of Earthquake Data) from [International Federation of Digital Seismograph Networks](http://www.fdsn.org/) repositories.
 This package can also be used to gather information about seismic networks (stations, channels, locations, etc) and find historical earthquake data (origins, magnitudes, etc).